SenseCollect logoSenseCollect

 The cleanest workflow is:

-• Start the run
+• Start the list generation

 • Wait for the status to complete